freetofork/nrem/src/posts/01-welcome.md

 ---
 title: Welcome to NREM
-subtitle: The beginning of our journey
+subtitle: The Beginning of Our Journey
-date: 2026-03-01
+date: 2023-02-01
 ---
-This is the first entry in the **NREM** blog.
+This is the first entry in the NREM blog.
 We are excited to share our progress with you.

 ### What is NREM?
-NREM is a revolutionary project designed to explore new frontiers.
+NREM is an independent software development company specializing in macOS.

-Stay tuned for more updates!
+Stay tuned for more updates and new software!